 BYOD in the retail industry means staff members on the sales floor and traveling sales reps will always be able to access the company’s online store and other product information when assisting a potential customer.
 Digital document solutions also let representatives on the road share things like receipts or order forms with their co-works in the office, making regular work processes much more efficient.
-Yet, they still require cold calling software, a business telephone system, or other types of communication to support the necessary process.
+Yet, they still require sales tools like the cold calling software, the business telephone system, or other types of communication to support the necessary process.

 Truck drivers and other professionals up and down the supply chain are constantly on the move.
 Bringing a smart device lets them check transport information, sign orders, and send receipts via document management apps.
 With the real-time update on the shipping, it can not only boost up employee productivity but also bring significant cost savings.

 Workplace mobility is revolutionizing the manufacturing process.
 Different note-taking and other digital content creation apps allow managers to design workflows and instantly distribute these documents with their employees.
 Employees can also log work digitally and update other records using apps that let users access, annotate, and store documents.